nmpolo/nmpolo.github.com/_posts/2013-07-27-Phonegap-Build-Failed-Locales-Directory.md

 ---
 title: Phonegap build fails with a locales directory
 layout: default
+description: Creating a folder called locales will cause phonegap builds to fail for iOS.
 ---

 I've recently been using [PhoneGap] (http://phonegap.com/) to compile a